TeaSkittle/CSCI_1105_IntroToProgramming_Coursework/Chapter5/ch5_notes.md

 }
 ```
 * All three loops are expressively equivalent, you can write the same loop in each style (except in very rare circumstances)
+* The keyword _break_ immediatley terminates the loop
+* The keyword _continue_ to end the current iteration and go the the end of the loop